nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 more information.

 ### Study sessions
 Having trouble focusing while studying?
-Sherpass study sessions allow you to select study timers, inspired by the increasingly popular Pomodoro study sessions, to help you keep track of the time whilst completing your tasks.
+Sherpass's study sessions allow you to select study timers, inspired by the increasingly popular Pomodoro study sessions, to help you keep track of the time whilst completing your tasks.

 #### During Study sessions